lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 - 0 means there's no relationship at all between the variables

 The **Pearson Correlation Coefficient** measures the **linear** relationship between two continuous variables.
 It also ranges from -1 to 1.
-The meanings are also the same.
+The meanings are also the same. <br />
+*Remember: "continuous" means the variable can be an infinite number of values within a given range.*